Maize&BlueReview - Quietly, Michigan's Run Game Largely Evolved From 2021

 Michigan football is synonymous with the old-school ground-and-pound style.

-Those roots go back to Tom Harmon, the Heisman Trophy in 1940, but in 2022, Blake Corum is firmly in the race for the trophy.
+Those roots go back to Tom Harmon, the school's first Heisman Trophy winner in 1940, and in 2022, Blake Corum is firmly in the race for the trophy.

 Jim Harbaugh carried a strong run game from his time in San Diego to Stanford and the 49ers in the NFL.
 While it took time to get here, Harbaugh's time-eating, run-it-down-your-throat style is now fully equipped & filled with ammo.